gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 Dawn triumphant, blazing light.

-I shrink before the cruel unrepentant glare
+Yet I shrink before the cruel unrepentant glare
 That will reduce my corpse to dust, and move on.

 Emblazoned with fear, a stranger to this vibrant world